jonlpersson/ed-latimore/site/_posts/2022-10-07-5-lessons-from-getting-punched-in-the-face.md

 After being on the receiving and delivering end of many ass-kickings and face punchings both as a child and an adult, in both street fights and sanctioned bouts, I think there’s value in getting punched in the face.

-Getting punched in the face will teach you more about yourself than 10 years of meditation and therapy combined.
-Here are 4 things that you can only learn from getting punched in the face.
+Getting punched in the face will teach you more about yourself than ten years of meditation and therapy combined.
+Here are 5 things you can only learn from getting punched in the face.

 {% twitter https://twitter.com/EdLatimore/status/1578416688932212736 %}